firebase/firebase-ios-sdk/ReleaseTooling/README.md

 version of "FirebaseMessaging".
 The version string is optional and can be any valid [CocoaPods Podfile version specifier](https://guides.cocoapods.org/syntax/podfile.html#pod).

-Optional common arguments:
+Other optional arguments:
 - `--no-update-pod-repo`
   - This is for speedups when `pod repo update` has already been run recently.
 - `--minimum-ios-version <minimum-ios-version>`
   - Change the minimimum iOS version from the default of 10.
 - `--output-dir <output-dir>`
-  - The directory to copy the built Zip file to.
+  - The directory to copy the built Zip file.
 If this is not set, the path to the Zip file will be logged to the console.